jedevc/fyp-report/report.md

 produces a given character.
 From this, we can produce a weighted list, and so generate the model described above.

-To optimize picking from the weighted list, instead of storing the individual weight of each possibility, we store the cumulative weight of all possibilities so far.
+To optimise picking from the weighted list, instead of storing the individual weight of each possibility, we store the cumulative weight of all possibilities so far.
 This allows us to select randomly from the list using linear search in
 $O(\log n)$ time, instead of the naive linear search which takes $O(n)$.

 ## Code generation

-With all blocks and chunks constrainted and properly interpreted, and the entire Abstract Syntax Graph rewritten into C-style constructs, we can now generate C code.
+With all blocks and chunks constrained and properly interpreted, and the entire Abstract Syntax Graph rewritten into C-style constructs, we can now generate C code.